 Tip 1: Approach College like it is a real job.

-- Get a pocket calendar and record all your activities – academic and social.
+- A planner (paper or online) and record all your activities – academic and social.

 - For each course you have, rate your interest level and the type of course, list the course requirements, set a goal for the grade you wish to earn, and determine the amount of time you will need to study each week.